 Connecticut Judge Dismisses Lawsuit Against Manufacturers Of Rifle Used In Sandy Hook Shooting

-A judge in Connecticut dismissed a lawsuit filed against gun manufacturers by relatives of the victims of the Sandy Hook shooting.
+A judge in Connecticut dismissed a lawsuit filed against gun manufacturers by relatives of the victims of the Sandy Hook shooting last week.
 According to the judge, the gun manufacturers are protected by a federal shield law which insulates them from civil liability for mass shootings, and the plaintiffs failed to demonstrate that this case warranted an exception.
 Attorneys for the families have promised an appeal, but last week’s ruling puts them at a significant disadvantage in the legal proceedings to come.

 Families of Sandy Hook Victims File Lawsuit against Gun Manufacturers

 In December of 2014 the families of nine Newtown school shooting victims and one survivor of the attack filed a lawsuit against the companies which manufactured and sold the rifle used to murder 20 children and 6 adults in 2012.
 The lawsuits named the maker, distributor, and retailer of the AR-15 rifle used in the attack, alleging that the companies ignored the risks of selling a high-powered military-grade rifle to a civilian.
 According to the lawsuit, the AR-15 is a military weapon with “little utility for legitimate civilian purposes,” and further that the manufacturer and sellers knew they were allowing the rifle to fall into the hands of civilians who were “unfit to operate” the weapon.